Slab has earned its place in the hearts of many teams for its robust knowledge base features.

 Document360 is specifically designed for creating and managing customer-facing knowledge bases.
 It is a dedicated knowledge base solution that excels in knowledge management and collaboration.

-Its intuitive interface, powerful search, and dedicated features for creating help articles and FAQs make it an ideal choice for improving customer self-service.
 Additionally, Document360 integrates seamlessly with other tools, enhancing its functionality and ease of use.

 Key Differentiators from Slab: